walterbender/Syllabi/wearables.md

 * What are some of the "bleeding-edge" manufacturers doing in this area?
 * Who is in need of this product?
 * Are you meeting a known or unknown but unmet need?
-* What technologies are available as components in your deisgn?
+* What technologies are available as components in your design?
 * What services will run on this product (if any)?

 <a name="WEEK4">